keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 - **TikZ Isolation**: TikZ code is rendered inside a sandboxed `<iframe>` using `srcdoc`.
 This prevents the TikZ rendering script from accessing the main application's DOM or cookies.
 - **HTML Escaping**: All manual text parsing (tables, algorithms) strictly escapes HTML special characters before injection.
 - **No External Resources**: The previewer is configured to block loading of external images or scripts (except the trusted TikZJax CDN).

-### 11. Deep Magic & Optimizations

-These are the subtle engineering tricks that make the system robust and performant.

-- **The TreeWalker Injection**: To swap placeholders with complex HTML, we don't use simple `innerHTML` replacement (which would destroy event listeners and re-parse the whole DOM).
-Instead, we use a `TreeWalker` to surgically locate specific text nodes containing our IDs (`LATEXPREVIEWBLOCK...`, `LATEXPREVIEWMATHBLOCK...`) and replace *only* those nodes (or their parent containers if isolated) with the pre-rendered content.
-- **Iframe Auto-Resizing**: The TikZ iframes contain a `MutationObserver` that watches the generated SVG.
-As soon as the diagram renders, the observer calculates the exact bounding box and sends a message to the parent window (`window.frameElement.style.height = ...`) to resize the iframe.
-- **TikZ Density Reduction**: AI-generated diagrams are often cramped.
-We inject default options to expand the coordinate system while keeping text compact:
-  - `x=5cm, y=5cm`: Expands the unit vectors (default 1cm) to 5cm.
-  - `node distance=7cm`: Increases spacing for relative positioning.
-  - `font=\small`: Keeps text compact.
-  - **Critical**: We do NOT use `scale=X` because it zooms everything proportionally (preserving density).
-See `TIKZ_HANDLING.md` Phase 7 for details.
-- **Heuristic Width Calculation**: For `\parbox`, we implement a heuristic parser that converts LaTeX lengths to CSS.
-It understands `0.5\textwidth` and converts it to `width: 50%`, ensuring multi-column layouts adapt to the browser window.
-- **Error Suppression**: The TikZJax library sometimes throws "message channel closed" errors in iframes.
-We inject a specific error handler script into the iframe to suppress these benign errors, keeping the console clean.
-- **Render Deduplication**: `latex.js` sometimes renders text nodes twice (once for measurement, once for display).
-Our injection logic tracks processed IDs in a `Set` to ensure we don't accidentally inject the same chart or formula twice.

 ---